alan-turing-institute/empiarreader/joss/paper.md

 Cryogenic electron microscopy (cryo-EM) [@cryoem-drug-review; @cryoem-challenges] is an imaging technique used to obtain the structure of objects of near-atomic scales experimentally via transmission electron microscopy of cryogenically frozen samples.
 Deep learning-based image processing approaches have been applied to many steps of the cryo-EM reconstruction workflow [@ai-in-cryoem].
 Many of the resulting algorithms have been widely adopted as they enable quicker processing or improved interpretation of the data.
 Deep learning-based approaches require large amounts of data to train the algorithms.
 The Electron Microscopy Public Image Archive (EMPIAR) [@empiar] is a public resource for the raw image data collected by cryo-EM experiments and facilitates free access to this data, allowing it to be used for methods development and validation.
 It has been vital for developing the existing cryo-EM deep-learning algorithms.
 However, as datasets can have hundreds of files and sizes on the order of terabytes or hundreds of gigabytes, downloading and managing these datasets can become a barrier to the development of deep-learning methods.
 Additionally, the currently recommended tools to download data from EMPIAR either use proprietary software, require a user account or necessitate a web-browser.
 To address this we have developed EMPIARreader, an open source tool which provides a Python API to allow lazy loading of EMPIAR datasets into a machine learning-compatible format using intake drivers [@intake].
 It parses EMPIAR metadata, uses the mrcfile library [@mrcfile] to interpret MRC files, supports common image file formats and uses the starfile library [@starfile] to interpret STAR files.
 To our knowledge, there are no other tools to effectively make use of EMPIAR in a dynamic manner for data intensive tasks such as machine-learning.
 EMPIARreader additionally provides a simple, lightweight CLI which allows users to search and download EMPIAR entries using glob patterns or regular expressions and then download files via FTP or HTTP.
-EMPIARreader is easily installed in a Python environment via pip or Poetry and has been released as a PyPI package ([EMPIARreader](https://pypi.org/project/empiarreader/)).
+EMPIARreader is easily installed in a Python environment via pip or Poetry and has been released as a PyPI [@pypi] package ([EMPIARreader](https://pypi.org/project/empiarreader/)).

 # Statement of need